![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 -

 By all means book an earlier train and have an evening in Zurich.
-TGV-Lyria trains have 3 classes, a cafe-bar, power sockets at all seats & free WiFi.
-More information about TGV-Lyria.
+Double-deck TGV-Lyria trains have 3 classes, a cafe-bar, power sockets at all seats & free WiFi.
+They travel at up to 320 km/h (199 mph).
+More about TGV-Lyria.

 -